 Ikiru a.k.a.
 To Live (1952, Japan)

 Director: Akira Kurosawa

-Right from the start an omniscient narrator boldly tells us that the story's protagonist, a petty bureaucrat who has stomach cancer and only a short time to live, is dead anyway because of how he's wasted his life.
-Upon realizing the truth of his condition, this paper pusher embarks on a rather long, arduous search for the meaning of life, finally finding it under his nose at work the whole time.
-Viewers who are not moved by the scene in which this dying man sits all alone quietly celebrating his accomplished dream might want to check with a cardiologist to see if they're like "The Tin Man."
+Right from the start, an omniscient narrator boldly tells us that the story's protagonist, a petty bureaucrat who has stomach cancer and only a short time to live, is dead anyway because of how he's wasted his life.
+Upon realising the truth of his condition, this paper pusher embarks on a rather long, arduous search for the meaning of life, finally finding it under his nose at work the whole time.
+Viewers who are unmoved by the scene in which this dying man sits all alone quietly celebrating his accomplished dream, might want to check with a cardiologist to see if they're like "The Tin Man."
 Cinema's supreme "message" film is quite simply the greatest motion picture ever made.